benjamin52981/hello-world/README.md

 # hello-world
 Another attempt at hello world

-Loosing count how many times I've started to learn programming.
-Im a more mature and diciplined person now, mayme this time it will stick.
+Losing count how many times I've started to learn programming.
+Im a more mature and diciplined person now, maybe this time it will stick.